For consumers For business

 • Implement and monitor living wages in the supply chain

-Oxfam publishes a company tracker that monitors 16 large brands available in Australia, including Cotton On, Country Road, Just Jeans, and H&M. At the time of writing, nine of the 16 companies were recorded as meeting the transparency requirement.
-Still, only six had made any commitment to paying a living wage.
+Oxfam publishes a company tracker that monitors 30 large brands available in Australia, including Cotton On, Country Road, Just Jeans, and H&M. At the time of writing, 11 of the 30 companies were recorded as meeting the transparency requirement but only one—Lorna Jane—was confirmed to be paying a living wage at its supplier factories.

 What can you do as a shopper?